eclipse/vorto/mapping-engine/Readme.md

 <br />

 ## Performance
 The Vorto mapping-engine has been load-tested regarding performance and speed according to different mapping scenarios.
-A report and detailed description can be found[here](./docs/LoadTesting.md).
+A report and detailed description can be found [here](./docs/LoadTesting.md).

 ## Step 1: Create Mapping Specification